mst-solar-car/kicad-bom-generator/README.md

 Name | Type | Description
 -----|------|-------------
-`defaultFormatter` | string | The formatter to use if no formatter is speficied in the argumnets `middleware` | []string | This is the list of middleware to run the component list through, *order matters*.
+`formatter` | string | The formatter to use if no formatter is speficied in the argumnets `middleware` | []string | This is the list of middleware to run the component list through, *order matters*.
 This is referred to as the *middleware pipeline*.
 `metadataAliases` | object | This object will allow for common variants of metadata to point to another metadata value.
 This should be a dictionary, e.g.: `{ "alias": "real-name" }`
 `columns` | []string | the metadata names for the columns to show, *order matters*.